yvdlima/matador_de_passarinho_kl/readme.md

 `Python 2.7`

-I made this little project aroun 2015 to prank a colleague.
+I made this little project around 2015 to prank a colleague.
 I would hide the frozen version of the script in his computer and execute with another trigger, like on his IDE startup.
 Only works on Windows.

 When someone types CTRL+C or CTRL+X the clipboard will be replaced with the string `Matador de Passarinho` and CTRL+V will not only paste `Matador de passarinho` but also play the `2081956.mp3` file.
 Also CTRL+Z will be disabled until the .exe is running.